farkon00/binarian/README.md

    This keyword uses to assign or change value of variables.

-   value must be 1 or 0.
+   Value must be 1 or 0.
    var_name writing without " or '.
    You can't use this keyword in expression.
+   Variable name can\`t be same as keyword.

    Example :
    ```